-Sentencing Delayed For Man Convicted of Female Navy Corpsman's Murder -
+Sentencing delayed for man convicted of female Navy corpsman's murder -

-VISTA (CNS) – Sentencing for the man who gunned down a female Navy corpsman at an Oceanside apartment complex nearly four years ago was postponed, the prosecutor said Friday.
+VISTA (KUSI) – Sentencing for the man who gunned down a female Navy corpsman at an Oceanside apartment complex nearly four years ago was postponed, the prosecutor said Friday.

 The sentencing hearing was continued until Aug.
 5, as the court awaits a probation report, according to deputy district attorney Keith Watanabe.